 We All Need Preventive Maintenance

-Preventative maintenance is used in many ways, on our bodies (proper health care), our mouths (proper dental care), equipment, buildings, machinery which includes our vehicles.
-In health care, regular check-ups, vaccines, and different testing procedures are considered preventative maintenance.
-At the dentist regular x-rays, inspections, teeth cleanings & polishing, and sealants are considered preventative maintenance.
-On the outside of your home or building, cleaning siding, concrete, gutters, roof and keeping it sealed and painted is considered preventative maintenance.
+Preventive maintenance is used in many ways, on our bodies (proper health care), our mouths (proper dental care), equipment, buildings, machinery which includes our vehicles.
+In health care, regular check-ups, vaccines, and different testing procedures are considered preventive maintenance.
+At the dentist regular x-rays, inspections, teeth cleanings & polishing, and sealants are considered preventive maintenance.
+On the outside of your home or building, cleaning siding, concrete, gutters, roof and keeping it sealed and painted is considered preventive maintenance.
 The list of examples can go on and on.

 In our vehicles, the fluids are designed to protect the systems that they run within.
 One of the main maintenance items on your vehicle is to keep those fluids clean, full, uncontaminated and at the proper protection level.
-Preventative maintenance is having your vehicle inspected regularly, having the fluids changed regularly before they get dirty, and changing them due to age and mileage.
-Preventative maintenance would be repairing the cause of any fluids seeping, before they are leaking and causing a low level issue.
-Preventative maintenance would be checking the fluids regularly for contamination that would prevent them from properly lubricating, cooling, and conditioning the system in the vehicle that it is designed to protect.
+Preventive maintenance is having your vehicle inspected regularly, having the fluids changed regularly before they get dirty, and changing them due to age and mileage.
+Preventive maintenance would be repairing the cause of any fluids seeping before they are leaking and causing a low-level issue.
+Preventive maintenance would be checking the fluids regularly for contamination that would prevent them from properly lubricating, cooling, and conditioning the system in the vehicle that it is designed to protect.

-There are other systems within our vehicles that need Preventative Maintenance:
+There are other systems within our vehicles that need Preventive Maintenance:

 - Tires: Rotated regularly and tire pressure checked and kept filled at spec.

 - Wheel Alignment: Checking at least yearly for proper wheel alignment and performed if needed.

-- Spark Plug & Wires Replacement: Following manufacturers specification for replacement of these items.
+- Spark Plug & Wires Replacement: Following manufacturer specification for replacement of these items.